arnold-c/reproducible-research/guideline.md

 You can either open up the anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
 Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like Git, then you should be within the project's repository*)

-Select the **New** button in the top right corner, and then select the language you would like to program in (*this assumes that you have downloaded an appropriate `kernel` if you would like to use a language other than `python`*)
+Select the **New** button in the top right corner, and then select the language you would like to program in (*this assumes that you have downloaded an appropriate kernel if you would like to use a language other than Python*)

+### Kernels

+A kernel is program that allows the notebook to connect with, and run, your code.
+Jupyter comes with the Python code pre-installed, but if you want to use a different language, you will need to download a specific kernel.

+Below, the installation instructions are described for common languages used in epidemiology.
+To see a full list of kernels available for Jupyter, along with the appropriate documentation and installation instructions, follow this [link](https://Github.com/jupyter/jupyter/wiki/Jupyter-kernels).

-### Installing the Stata Kernel
+#### Installing the Stata Kernel

 The instructions for installing the `stata_kernel` are based from the original documentation [here](https://kylebarron.Github.io/stata_kernel/getting_started/).
 It should work with `Stata 12` (we have tested it).
-If these instructions do not work for you, it may be that there has been an update to the `kernel`, at which point, please refer to the original documentation linked above.
+If these instructions do not work for you, it may be that there has been an update to the kernel, at which point, please refer to the original documentation linked above.

 Open a command prompt (Windows) / terminal (linux/mac) and type/copy-paste the following commands, pressing enter after each line